Brooklyn New York, USA Travel Guide

 Beautiful landscapes and historic atmosphere for reflective walks and beautiful vistas.

-Brooklyn's nightlife is as diverse as its neighborhoods, offering everything from intimate music venues to large dance clubs.
+Brooklyn's nightlife is as diverse as its neighborhoods, offering a range from intimate music venues to large dance clubs.

 BAM (Brooklyn Academy of Music) is a premier venue for theater, dance, and opera.